sl/PyThink/README.md

-# PyThink, therefore I Am
+# PyThink, Therefore I Am

 PyThink is a python Neural Network library with support for hardware acceleration.
 It the neural network library behind, and is being developed alongside [Babble](https://github.com/sl/babble).